All Roulette Strategies Systems

 The Tier et Tout strategy

-The Tier et Tout strategy aims to have a winning bet within two bets.
+The Tier et Tout strategy is structured around a two-bet sequence, though it does not increase your chances of winning or reduce the house edge.
 The system plays out by starting with a predetermined amount you want to bet and one that can be divided by three.
 You start with a new amount if you lose two bets in a row.
 If you win the first or the second bet, you add the winning number to your starting amount and divide it by three.
 You repeat the sequence continuously by placing one-third of the starting amount on the first bet.
 If you lose the first bet, you place the remaining two-thirds on the second bet.

 The Labouchère strategy

-The Labouchère system is a gambling strategy for even money games where you decide how much you want to win and write down a sequence of numbers.
+The Labouchère system is a structured approach to betting on even-money games, where players set a target amount to wager.
+However, it does not alter the house advantage.
 Whenever you win, you remove the left-most and the right-most numbers.
 When you lose, you add a number equivalent to the amount lost to the right of the number sequence.

 The reverse Labouchère strategy

-The reverse Labouchère plays the exact opposite of the original Labouchère system.
+The reverse Labouchère employs a sequence-based betting system, but like other strategies, it carries the same risks inherent to gambling.
 The difference is that when you win, you add the winning number to the right-most end of your sequence, and when you lose, you remove the left-most and right-most numbers.

 The four pillars strategy

 The four pillars strategy is a high coverage system where you bet six units and cover 24 numbers.
 The name comes from a player who built this system, where the 14, 15, 17, and 18 corner bet is the centerpiece of it.
-Playing the four pillars, you can lose a maximum of 6 units per round or win a maximum of 12 units per round.
+The four pillars strategy aims to cover a significant portion of the board, with potential outcomes ranging from losing 6 units to winning 12 units per round.
+However, it does not mitigate the inherent randomness of the game.

 The Hollandish strategy